What Are Malaysian People Like?

 A funny concoction of English, Malay, Mandarin, and Tamil Manglish is an English-based creole that first-time visitors will find both puzzling and endearing.

-It involves ‘lah’ (in Peninsula Malaysia) or ‘bah’ (in East Malaysia) at the end of pretty much every sentence and houses every language in between.
+It involves ‘lah’ (in Peninsula Malaysia) or ‘bah’ (in East Malaysia) at the end of pretty much every sentence and every language in between.

 Malaysians are multilingual and not only switch automatically from one language to another.

-Just like the Malaysian Salad, Rojak, where local fruits, vegetables, cuttlefish are mixed in a black gooey sauce that tastes delicious!
+Like the Malaysian Salad, Rojak, where local fruits, vegetables, and cuttlefish are mixed in a delicious black gooey sauce!

 A Malaysian’s vocabulary often mixes three or even four different tongues used in a single sentence.

 If you live here, you’ll hear this often example,